SARTHAK1SINGH/SarthakHomeoHall/README.md

 Axios for HTTP requests

-Textbelt API for SMS notifications
+EmailJS API for Appointment Mail

 ## Commands to run locally: